 Difficulties of Saturn in Leo:

-If Saturn is not functioning comfortably, one may lose touch with that childlike innocence which helps one appreciate existence for how colorful and constantly-shifting it is in its many forms of expression.
+If Saturn is not functioning comfortably, one may lose touch with that childlike innocence which helps one appreciate existence for how colorful and constantly shifting it is in its many forms of expression.
 As the archetype of Leo is also connected with the “individuation” process, the individual with an uncomfortable Saturn here may feel initially blocked in his or her efforts to grow and individuate.
 In this case, the individual may perceive the block as mostly imposed by the outside world (rather than internally formed), and thus may conclude that the world doesn’t want him or her to be who he or she really is.

 This, in turn, may lead to negative reactions towards other people or society at large and may further fuel one’s own feelings of personal frustration and failure at self-fulfillment.
 Alternatively, a tendency to exert one’s uniqueness in an extreme form may exist, as the individual may perceive that the task of individuation is literally the most important defining factor in his or her life.

 In this case, it is important to be aware of the risk of limiting one’s entire prospects in life to one’s own self-admiring perceptions, rather than opening one’s heart and mind to receive what the world has to spontaneously offer.
-An awareness of the limits of one’s subjective consciousness and a willingness to develop a sense of self which includes more than one’s small ego may help the individual with this placement embark on a more rewarding journey of self-exploration and individuation.
+An awareness of the limits of one’s subjective consciousness and a willingness to develop a sense of self that includes more than one’s small ego may help the individual with this placement embark on a more rewarding journey of self-exploration and individuation.

 Saturn in Fifth House:

-A “cool-headed” attitude exists with regards to love, creative endeavors, and the pursuit of happiness in life.
+A “cool-headed” attitude exists with regard to love, creative endeavors, and the pursuit of happiness in life.
 Alternatively, one may feel inordinately “responsible” towards one’s children, honest about their shortcomings, or psychologically burdened by the idea of having children at all.

 If Saturn is comfortable in the Fifth House, there often exists an urge to put one’s talents into practical use, and preferably to earn a living with one’s aptitudes.
 In this case, one may be quite disciplined with regards to pursuing one’s passions and cultivating one’s talents.